 The other option is to download the web browser program to an external drive.
 Most web browsers will fit on a flash (or thumb) drive.
 This will have to be done from a computer that already has a browser installed since you’ll need to browser to download the program file.
 Once the file is saved to your external drive, you can connect it to your computer to upload and install your preferred web browser.

-Whichever method you choose, just be certain you are visiting the legitimate web browser’s webpage in order to avoid accidentally downloading a malicious file.
-Several antivirus programs, like Trend Micro, use web detection technology to ensure you are visiting a safe site.
+Whichever method you choose, just be certain you are visiting the legitimate web browser’s web page in order to avoid accidentally downloading a malicious file.
+Several of the best antivirus programs, like Trend Micro Antivirus Plus Security, use web detection technology to ensure you are visiting a safe site.

 Can I have more than one web browser on my computer?